Omega-Mu-Gamma-Studio/GateLab/README.md

 ## Status

-> **Standard Mode is complete and usable** — all five units, all 41 lessons, playable start to finish, now backed by a simulation engine that correctly handles 3-input feedback gates and holds flip-flop state across recomputes. **Story Mode is the active focus** — the Ship Map now has real background art in every room, not placeholders, and the PDA-centric Quarters loop is built out on top of the same lesson engine Standard Mode already proved out.
+> **Both modes are complete and playable end to end.** Standard Mode: all five units, all 41 lessons, backed by a simulation engine that correctly handles 3-input feedback gates and holds flip-flop state across recomputes.
+Story Mode: the Ship Map, real background art in all ten rooms, the full PDA-centric Quarters loop, Ada's complete five-unit dialogue arc with branching rapport and story-flag-gated endings, and the entire photo gallery (27 images — 10 room moments + 17 message-thread photos) are all shipped.
+Narrative, art, and RPG systems are **done**.
 The Timing Diagram (Units III & IV) and the Truth Table panel (every unit) are both live, and Verilog export shipped as a TopBar modal.
-State diagrams, the memory grid, PLA/PAL matrix, Hamming visualizer, and number system visualizer are still roadmap items — empty stub files in the repo, not yet built.
+What's left is a specific, bounded list of circuit-visualization widgets — state diagrams, the memory grid, PLA/PAL matrix, Hamming visualizer, number system visualizer, and 3-input gate wiring in the REPAIR phase — still stub files or known limitations, not yet built, but no longer entangled with story or art work.

 ---